RACGP Fellowship Support Program (FSP): Everything You Need to Know

 Doctors remain eligible for A1 rates for the duration of the program and until Fellowship is awarded.

-A complete breakdown of the costs can be viewed HERE -
+A complete breakdown of the costs can be viewed HERE.

-What locations are eligible for the Fellowship Support Program?
+What Locations Are Eligible for the Fellowship Support Program?

-• FSP is available in MMM2–MMM7 locations
+• FSP is available in MMM2–MMM7 locations.

 Your FSP placement site must be accredited under:

-1. RACGP Standards for General Practice (5th edition)
+• RACGP Standards for General Practice (5th edition)

-2. RACGP Standards for General Practice Training
+• RACGP Standards for General Practice Training

 Supervisor Criteria:

-• Must be a FRACGP or FACRRM holder
+• Must hold FRACGP or FACRRM

-• Must be onsite, unless approved otherwise in exceptional cases
+• Must be onsite unless otherwise approved

 Supervisor Commitments: